leetcode-python-java/leetcode-python-java/en/1-1000/28-find-the-index-of-the-first-occurrence-in-a-string.md

 - This kind of question can be solved with one line of code using the built-in `index()`.
 Obviously, the questioner wants to test our ability to control the loop.

-- For `heystack`, traverse each character in turn.
-There may be two situations:
-    1. First, the character is not equal to the first letter of `needle`.
-Then process the next character.
+- For `heystack`, iterate through each character in turn.
+If the substring from the current character to `needle` is the same as `needle`, return the position of the current character.
-    2. Second, if the character is equal to the first letter of `needle`, continue to compare the next character of `heystack` and `needle` in an internal loop until they are not equal or `needle` has completely matched.

 - This question is easier to understand by looking at the code directly.

 ## Complexity

-- Time complexity: `O(N + M)`.
+- Time complexity: `O(N * M)`.
 - Space complexity: `O(1)`.

 ## Python